out of UK universities included in the 2021 National Student Survey

 In this unique interdisciplinary pathway, you'll combine traditional biological science with current topical environmental science and past human archaeology.
 This course encourages you to go beyond disciplinary boundaries, extending your intellectual and scientific horizons.
 You’ll develop valuable problem solving and teamwork skills, increasing your employability at the end of your course.

 All our Natural Sciences BScs have the same course code for your UCAS application.
-To select the Natural Sciences specialising in Archeology, Biology or Environment pathway, enter the subject option code "Arch-Bio-En".
-We will ask you to confirm your pathway if you are invited to interview.
+To select the Natural Sciences specialising in Archaeology, Biology or Environment pathway, enter the subject option code "Arch-Bio-En".

 Natural Sciences offers a range of well-structured pathways built upon the natural synergies that exist across scientific disciplines.